SungJin-Suh/web_template_with_bootstrap_and_firebase/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell here
+State your app in a nutshell, or one-sentence pitch.
+Give some elaboration on what the core features are.
 This browser based web application to ...

 ## 2. Names of Contributors
 List team members and/or short bio's here...